 A few months ago, the USD broke out of a 10-year base.
 It can consolidate here, but the big picture is healthy for the dollar.
 This is bad news for commodities & foreign currencies.

-This month, the YEN just broke a 30-year topping formation with bearish RSI divergence.
+Similar to the EUR, this was the first month that the YEN broke the neckline of a 30-year topping formation with bearish RSI divergence.
 As bad as the decline over the last 2 years has been, there could be a lot more downside left.
 This is good news for the Nikkei, but bad news for Gold.

-At the same time, GDX also closed below an important 20-yr support line.
+At the same time, gold miners (GDX) also closed below an important 20-yr support line.
 Notice the long-term bearish RSI divergence.

 We've looked at asset classes in isolation above.
 Now let's look at ratios between asset classes.

-The monthly charts above show a long-term bullish picture for US equities and the Dollar, but a bearish picture for Treasury Bonds, Yen and Gold.
-This is confirmed with ratio charts.
+The monthly charts above show a long-term bullish picture for US & Japanese equities and the US Dollar, but a bearish picture for Treasury Bonds, Foreign Currencies (EUR, YEN, CAD) and Commodities (Gold, Copper, Oil, etc).
+This analysis is further confirmed with inter-market ratio charts.